InaSengar/WebPageRenderProject/README.md

 ]
 ```

-#### Task 1
+#### Part 1

-Add the route and return the data structure that represents the animals example above.
+The route has been added, and I'm returning the data structure that represents the animals example above.

-*Note: This will be the first endpoint we test.*
 <br><br>

 ---
 <br>

-### 2. `POST /api/tree/` with the payload of the format
+### 2. `POST /api/tree/` with the payload of the format:

 ```
 {